-Mr. Hassan Abdi is Ag.
-Deputy Director of Public Prosecutions in the Department of Inspectorate and Quality Assurance.
-Mr. Hassan is an Advocate of the High Court of Kenya.
-He holds LLM Degree from Coventry University (UK), LLB degree from the University of Nairobi and a postgraduate diploma in Law from the Kenya School of Law.
+Mr. Monda is an Advocate of the High Court of Kenya.
+He holds a LLB degree from Nagpur University, a postgraduate diploma in Law from the Kenya School of Law, and the National Defence College course.

 He holds a Master in Arts with a focus on Human Rights, an LLB Degree both from the University of Nairobi, and a Post Graduate Diploma in Law from the Kenya School of Law.